gitqwerty777/Nonogram-Solver/README.md

 - Heuristic
   - update left-most and right-most possible grid of each constraint
-    - first consider the line which changed the most
+    - consider the line which changed the most first
 - DFS
-  - fill the row with minimum possible choices
+  - fill the row or column with minimum possible variations
-  - also fill other grids by heuristic as many as possible to decrease further searching time
+  - also fill other grids by heuristic as many as possible to decrease further searching space

 ## Future Improvement